is-120-winter-2023/sample-respsonsive-flex-day-2/README.md

 ## Menu

 Use a flexbox to display your menu horizontally.
 Since your menu items are in a `<ul>`, you need to remove the bullets and the unordered list's default padding and margin.
-Also, since you want a large "tap target", if you add space to the menu items, add it to the `<a>` elements, but remember, `<a>` elements are inline elements, and will not take top and bottom padding or margins unless you set them to `display: block` or `display: inline-block`.
+Also, since you want a large _tap target_, if you add space to the menu items, add it to the `<a>` elements, but remember, `<a>` elements are inline elements, and will not take top and bottom padding or margins unless you set them to `display: block` or `display: inline-block`.

 Menus are simple enough that you can use `justify-content` to space the menu items evenly.
-If you use `justify-content` you will need to set `align-self: stretch` on the _menu container that is a direct child of_ `<body>` so that the menu won't collapse to its minimum width, which is a behavior of `align-items: center` .
-You may need to set a `max-width` on a menu container to prevent the menu from stretching too wide on larger screens.
+If you use `justify-content` you will need to set `align-self: stretch` on the _menu container that is a direct child of_ `<body>` so that the menu won't collapse to its minimum width, which is a behavior of `align-items: center`.

 Don't worry if your menu does not display properly on mobile devices.
 We will fix that in the next assignment by converting it to a dropdown menu.
 Finally, make sure that your menu items are still styled and have hover effects.

+You are welcome to add some "dead" links to your menu to make it look more like a real website.
+You can use the `#` character to create a link that doesn't go anywhere.
+You can also remove the Home link from your menu, since we are on the home page already.

 ## Main